pubnub/objective-c/README.md

 ```bash
 git clone git@github.com:pubnub/objective-c.git
 ```
-Depending on preferred dependencies organization approach PubNub client can be added to your project in few ways.
+Depending on preferred dependencies organization approach PubNub client can be added to your project in a few ways.

 <a name="use_in_project_from_github_source_code" />
 ### Source code